CommonAccord/Site-My/Doc/FoleyGRS/FCPAPolicy/Sec/Intermediary.md

 3.=[Z/Sec/s9]

-4.sec={IDENTIFY POSITION} or his or her designee will create and maintain a file documenting the due diligence conducted on each third party representative.
+4.sec=The {Intermediary_Supervisor} or his or her designee will create and maintain a file documenting the due diligence conducted on each third party representative.

 =[Z/paras/s4]